fmatter/cariban_nps/overview.md

 > Ape  like.this  Neg    ?
 3Sa-Cop  1-wife  where  3Sa-Cop  3AnPx  3-son-Psfx  3AnPxCl  3Sa-Cop  3-like  Neg
 > ‘(Ape) 'they are not like this, my wife, where is she, this one, her son, they aren't like this' ’</pre>

+-   Inflected postposition *i-juuwë* and *mërë*?:

 > (dados-09-kereramake-p-053-455) Tiriyó (Meira 2022)
 > <pre>
 > <i>(Ape) Tïwërëno=ro ijuuwë teese mërë toro,</i>
 > Ape  tïwërë-no  rë    i-juuwë  t-w-ei-se       mërë   toron
 > Ape  other-Ent  Idtf  3-on     Pst-Sa-Cop-Pst  3InMd  go.up
 > ‘(Ape) Another one was on top of it, /toro/,’</pre>

+-   What is the argument structure here?:

 > (minidisc-xxx-mukusa-nasau-sep-2000-004) Tiriyó (Meira 2022)
 > <pre>